Teja-06-R/namaste-youtube/README.md

 - ✅ **Search Suggestions** – Implemented with **debouncing** for performance
 - ✅ **Caching Search Results** – Avoids repeated API calls for same queries
 - ✅ **Nested Comments** – Demo of recursive comment structure (like Reddit)
+- ✅  📜 Live Chat for video - By using API Polling Concept